Equality and diversity

 Our legal responsibilities

-We are required under Section 149 of the Equality Act 2010 and the Equality Act 2010 (Specific Duties) Regulations 2011 to publish information, at least annually, to demonstrate our compliance with the general equality duty.
+We are required under Section 149 of the Equality Act 2010 and the Equality Act 2010 (Specific Duties) Regulations 2011 to publish information, at least annually, to demonstrate our compliance with the Public Sector Equality Duty.

 Information we publish

-Our Equality Information Report 2014 provides information relating to our employees and, where possible, service users.
-It also provides information on how we have monitored and promoted equality and diversity over the last 12 months and our improvement plans for 2015.
+Our Equality Information Report 2015 provides information relating to our employees.
+It also provides information on how we have monitored and promoted equality and diversity over the last 12 months and our improvement plans for 2016.

 In order to ensure our services are provided equitably, are equally accessible to all and appropriately serve the needs of our staff and our customers, we carry out equality impact assessments.